particle-iot/docs/src/content/datasheets/cellular/asset-tracker-som-eval-board.md

 {{downloadButton url="/assets/pdfs/datasheets/asset-tracker-som-eval-board.pdf"}}
 {{/unless}} {{!-- pdf-generation --}}

 This is a breakout board for Particle's Asset Tracker SoM.
-The Asset Tracker Cellular GNSS module is a castellated system-on-a-module that can either be reflow soldered to your own custom base board, or can be used in this evaluation board or the carrier board.
+The Asset Tracker Cellular GNSS module is a castellated system-on-a-module that can either be reflow soldered to your own custom base board, or can be used in this evaluation board, or the carrier board.

 **TODO: Create repo and update URL**
 The Eagle CAD design files, Gerber files, and bill of materials can be found in the [SoM eval board Github repository](https://github.com/particle-iot/som-eval-board).